OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 #### **0.2.1**

+- Bugfixes

+  - Misc fixes to improve blood mechanics and prevent errors.
+  - Actually fixed being able to go beyond level 10 blood potency.
+(Whups)

+- Game World

+  - Added "Introduction to Vampirism" book to ESP.
+Not currently placed in game.

+- Blood Spells

+  - Vampiric Kiss spells changed from Transfuse Blood to Absorb Health.

 - Mistform

   - Player can no longer activate objects while using mistform.
+  - New, improved VFX by Kurp.
+  - Fixing lighting issue in Mistform effect.

+- Debuging

+  - Improved debug menu with more options for managing blood levels.
+  - Added new TRACE log level for low level logging.
+  - Added logging throughout Vampyr for better debugging.

 #### **0.2.0 - June 3, 2021 - The Claws Update**